mace-cream/clusterhowto/maintenance/sys-admin.md

 ```

 ## Swap Space
-Node03 has node swap space due to etcd installation on `node03`.
+Node03 has no swap space due to etcd installation on `node03`.
 That is node03 has etcd role in kubernetes cluster.
 The swap space can be checked with `free -m` command when logged in.